 Signs of Thyroid Problems

 Some people may have bowel problems, such as IBS or constipation, depending on their particular glandular condition.
-Women may have fertility or menstrual problems.
+Women might have fertility or menstrual problems.
 Some patients may have depression, or even anxiety.
 Family history is said to play a role (often called “goiter” or “gland trouble”).
 For many patients, fatigue is a sign of glandular issues, including exhaustion or insomnia.
-Weight changes—in either direction—can also be a sign of trouble with the gland.1
+Weight changes, which could be present in either gain or loss, can also be a sign of trouble with the gland’s functioning.1

-An over-active thyroid leads to a condition called hyperthyroidism.
+Overactivity in the thyroid leads to a condition called hyperthyroidism.
 Those with this condition may sweat often, feel shaky, have a faster heartbeat, lose a lot of weight, have more bowel movements, experience hair loss, or feel nervous.
 Some, however, may have no symptoms at all.
 Without treatment, though, a “thyroid storm” can occur, along with bone and heart problems.
 The typical cause of hyperthyroidism is Graves’ Disease.
 Doctors diagnose this condition with blood tests.

 Alternative Treatment Support

-Chiropractic care can help with overall health.
+Chiropractic care can help with the patient’s efforts to maintain their overall mind and body health, assisting the patients not only managing their thyroid issues but also in other ailments and disorders that could also be affecting the patient’s quality of life.
 Nervous system imbalances can increase the stress on those with thyroid conditions.
-Chiropractors can assist with prevention and wellness.6 A chiropractor will also include nutritional counseling and exercise as part of treatment.
+Chiropractors can assist with prevention of this and a variety of other conditions that could worsen the patient’s thyroid problems.6 A chiropractor will also include nutritional counseling and recommended exercises as part of treatment.
 Lifestyle choices can help a patient improve their overall health.
-Dr. Datis Kharrazian, DHSc, DC, MNeuroSci, author of Why Do I Still Have Thyroid Symptoms When My Lab Tests Are Normal?, noted that a nutrition-based approach can help people with such conditions.
+Dr. Datis Kharrazian, DHSc, DC, MNeuroSci, author of Why Do I Still Have Thyroid Symptoms When My Lab Tests Are Normal?, noted that a nutrition-based approach that has been well planned and committed to by the patient and their chiropractor or primary care physician can help people with such conditions.